-This soil sample test involves soaking some dirt overnight in water.
+Still another popular test involves soaking some soil overnight in water: